 In his first season (2009), Hedstrom directed NYIT to a No. 9 national ranking in scoring defense.
 Since then, he has coached several All-Americans, an ECC Goalkeeper of the Year in Billy McGee, and many All-East Coast Conference selections including Pete Raab, who led the nation in 2010 in face-off percentage (.713), and McGee, who led the nation in 2012 in save percentage (.653).

-Hedstrom comes to NYIT after serving as the assistant varsity coach at Garden City High School in 2008.
-As the defensive coordinator, Hedstrom helped Garden City to the Nassau County Class B Championship, coaching two defensive All-Americans, two All-Nassau County Defenders and an All-Nassau County Goalkeeper.
+Hedstrom arrived at NYIT after serving as the assistant varsity coach at Garden City High School in 2008.
+As the defensive coordinator, Hedstrom helped Garden City to the Nassau County Class B Championship, coaching two defensive All-Americans, two All-Nassau County defenders and an All-Nassau County goalkeeper.

 In 2007 Hedstrom was hired as an assistant coach at Nassau Community College.
 That season, Nassau C.C. finished as the National Junior College Athletic Association national runners-up.
 Hedstrom also spent the 2005 and 2006 seasons at the United States Merchant Marine Academy as the defensive coordinator and goalie coach.
 In those two seasons, Hedstrom helped USMMA steer a dramatic turnaround as the team went from a 4-10 record in 2004 to a 12-5 record in 2006.

 Prior to heading into the college ranks, Hedstrom got his start at Island Trees High School in 1999 as an assistant coach, where he remained for five seasons.
 In 2004, he became the defensive coordinator at Seaford High School, where he helped produce two all-county defensive players and an all-county goalkeeper.